 But here’s the biggy.
-In the face of COVID 19, research has confirmed that massage will help to boost your immune system.
+Research has confirmed that massage will help to boost your immune system.

 One such study was published in October last year by the Journal of Alternative and Complementary Medicine.
 So, if you’re wondering how to improve your immune system, then read on, because massage is a fabulous tool towards improved health.

 Yep, we hear you.
 Massage you cry?
 How can a massage improve my immune system?

 So, here’s what the study found.
 Massage increased the number of lymphocytes in the participant’s systems.
 These are the white blood cells that are in charge of defending your body from disease.
 It stands to reason that the more of these little guys we have knocking around, the more resilient we will be to those pesky bacterial that are floating around in our air at the moment.

 Here’s a quote from a statement the researchers from Cedars-Sinai Medical Centre in Los Angeles published.

 “This research indicates that massage doesn’t only feel good, it also may be good for you,” said study researcher Dr Mark Rapaport, chairman of the department of psychiatry and behavioural neurosciences, at Cedars-Sinai.

 On top of that, the clinical study measured physical improvements.

 Those who received a massage had lower levels of cytokines.
 These are the molecules that reduce inflammation.
 The effects were strong even in people who had chronic levels of inflammation such as those suffering from microbiome conditions such as asthma, cardiovascular disease and depression.
 These are precisely the types of patients at a higher risk of Coronavirus.

 The researcher in charge of the research project also went on to say,